kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

 Backend Framework: Node.js + Express, mySQL database.

-Deployment: AWS ec2 instances scp from local; since we will be rarely deploying we’ll scp from our local to an ec2 instance to deploy.
+Deployment: scp to AWS EC2 instances from local machine; since we will rarely be deploying we will scp from our local machine to an EC2 instance to deploy.
 The opportunity cost of configuring a deployment CI is not worth it for the few deploys we will be doing.

-Third party interface: Amazon SES SMTP for automated email
+Third party interface: Amazon SES SMTP for automated email.

 Testing: Will be using Postman for manual testing, Mocha for unit tests on our backend, front end will be manually tested and Jest will be used for unit tests.